eugenestar5/ReadMe-Generator/README.md

  ## Installation
 Run NPM install to create modules and run the js file using node and answer all the questions on the command line.
-The ReadMe file, after it generates, get saved in the ReadMeGeneratorFolder.

  ## Usage
  It creates a ReadMe file for the user's project.